PSA Level – Prostate specific antigen

 What does PSA stand for?

 PSA stands for prostate-specific antigen, a protein that is secreted by cells in the prostate gland to help liquefy the semen.
+Furthermore, PSA is thought to dissolve cervical mucus, allowing sperm to enter the uterus.
 Disease-related changes in the prostate usually trigger an increase in the production of PSA.
 In turn, this increased production leads to higher levels of PSA in the blood – and these higher levels of serum PSA can be detected via a simple blood test.

 - What does PSA stand for?

 - PSA Parameters

 - Complexed PSA

 - Free PSA

 - Ratio of free PSA to total PSA

 - The Role of a PSA Level as an Indicator